xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 #### Inotify max user watches and Inotify max user instances settings

+These settings are common to both XRd Control-Plane and XRd vRouter platform types.

 Fix the max_user_watches and max_user_instances settings by adding the following two lines to `/etc/sysctl.conf`:

 ```bash